paulvu2023/Restaurant-Website/README.md

 # restaurant

-I'm doing this project to practice my DOM manipulation skills by dynamically rendering a restauraunt homepage.
+This is a project I made in order to practice my DOM manipulation skills by dynamically rendering a restauraunt homepage using JavaScript.